-There are eight main steps to build a transmission line and it takes many tradespeople to meet the challenge.
+There are seven main steps to build a transmission line and it takes many tradespeople to meet the challenge.
 At each step, Hydro-Québec adopts strict safety, project quality and environmental protection practices.
 For example, it is environmentally sound to build in winter since construction on frozen ground considerably reduces certain impacts.

 The materials are transported to each tower site.

 The parts are carefully distributed and the construction materials needed for each tower are left directly on the site where the tower will be built.

 The construction team begins by clearing the project area.
 The workers carefully set aside the topsoil, which will be reused.
 During excavation for the foundations that will stabilize the tower, pumping may be required to remove the water and dry the site.
 The size of the excavation site depends on the type of soil and the type of tower.
 Anchors depend on the type of tower installed.

 The foundation depends on the types of tower and soil and the depth of the bedrock.

 Concrete foundations are poured for self-supporting and tubular towers.

 Steel-lattice foundations (in overburden) are used for guyed and self-supporting towers.
 They are the most common type of foundation.

 Pile foundations with ground anchors are built when the soil’s load bearing capacity is too low (clay or silt).

 Guy anchoring adapted to V towers